 There are at least 3 key stages of Test Automation: Discovery, Design, and Execution.
 Each is important albeit execution may be the only one that many people outside testing recognize.

 We need to discover ways our automated tests can interface with the target app.

 If we can read and understand the source code perhaps there’s little to discover about the app.
 Conversely, if we’re less technically minded or when the source code isn’t available, discovery can be more challenging and time-consuming.
-Furthermore we need to identify trustworthy identifiers that will remain useable for the test automation to survive new releases of the app.
-Dynamically assigned IDs that vary from release to another, sometimes unpredictably, can be the start of nightmares where the test automation needs patching and repairing virtually constantly.
+Furthermore, we need to identify trustworthy identifiers that will remain useable for the Test Automation to survive new releases of the app.
+Dynamically assigned IDs that vary from release to release, sometimes unpredictably, can be the start of nightmares where the Test Automation needs patching and repairing virtually constantly.

-Some test automation software tries to automatically detect these interfaces e.g. WebDriver’s has a ‘PageFactory’ http://code.google.com/p/selenium/wiki/PageFactory which matches a parameter with the name or id of a web element.
+Some Test Automation software tries to automatically detect these interfaces; for example, WebDriver has a ‘PageFactory’ http://code.google.com/p/selenium/wiki/PageFactory which matches a parameter with the name or ID of a web element.
 There’s a good introduction to how GorillaLogic’s MonkeyTalk identifies elements in the August 2012 issue of Test Magazine.